 David is an alumni of the Sundance Edit Lab and the Sundance Creative Producing Lab.
 He has received a Soros Equality Fellowship and a Pew Arts Fellowship.
 His work has been profiled on NPR's This American Life and in a New York Times Magazine feature article.
 He has been a featured guest on Democracy Now, and his writing has been published in the Guardian, Filmmaker Magazine, and The Talkhouse.
 David was a consulting producer on Stephen Maing's CRIME + PUNISHMENT (Sundance 2018) and Jonathan Olshefski's QUEST (Sundance 2017).
 He is a producer on Nehad Khader's film UNBOWED and Débora Souza Silva's film BLACK MOTHERS, both currently in production.

-David first came to filmmaking when one of his students, a 16-year-old girl named Adama Bah, became the youngest known person arrested in a domestic terrorism investigation in 2005.
-The FBI accused Adama of being a "potential" suicide bomber, but failed to provide any evidence to substantiate this claim.
-David spent three years documenting her and her family in the wake of her arrest, capturing their experiences in an hour-long film called ADAMA.
-The film was broadcast on PBS in 2011, and re-broadcast on America Reframed in 2016.
-David studied at Simon's Rock College of Bard, and holds a BA in Film Studies from Vassar College where he was awarded the departmental prize for cinematography.
-He is consulting on a number of projects and developing a documentary musical about Islamophobia.
+David first came to filmmaking in 2005 when one of his students, a 16-year-old girl named Adama Bah, became the youngest known person arrested in a domestic terrorism investigation.
+The FBI accused Adama of being a "potential" suicide bomber, but failed to provide any evidence.
+David spent four years filming with Adama and her family in the wake of her arrest and father's deportation, chronicling their experiences in an hour-long documentary called ADAMA.
+The film was funded by ITVS and broadcast on PBS' America ReFramed.

 He also likes to dance.